-Theotello stood up and waited for Leena.
+Theotello stood up but waited for Leena.
 “We need a place to stay until we can make other arrangements.”

 “Of course,” Eva said.
 “There are plenty of rooms in the Manor.
 The staff has ended their day, so I’ll help you with anything you need.”

 Concerned he was in pain, Eva clutched her wrap and asked what happened.
-“Theo had a vision while we walked to Bon Abbi.
-He stumbled and fell into the raven, beyond the first bend.
+“Theo had another vision while we walked to Bon Abbi.
+He stumbled and fell into the ravine, beyond the first bend.
 We laid in the field, hiding, the first time the wagons passed us.”

 “That’s not important,” Theo whispered.
-“Luka will be on his way to Bon Abbi, very soon.
+“Luka will be on his way to Bon Abbi soon.
 Someone will suggest we destroy Sui Saor.
-Without the bridge, no one can cross over.”
+Without that bridge, no one can cross over.”

 “Eva, I’m hurt, dirty, and tired.
-Please trust what I say,” Theo said.
-As the two walked together towards the door, Theo repeated, “You must do what I have requested.”
+Please trust me,” Theo said.
+As Leena led the way to the door, he repeated, “You must keep Josah from that bridge.”

 “Why?”
 Eva asked, following closely.

 As Theo grabbed the handle, Leena turned her head to Eva.
-“Because, if you don’t, Josah may die.”
+She whispered, “Because, if you don’t, Josah will die.”

 Eva covered her mouth to stifle her cry, while Theotello pushed the barn door open.
 Standing in front of him were Josah, Conall, and Graybard.
 Ena squeezed between them and ran into the barn.

-Staring at each other for a moment, they exchanged pleasantries.
-Then Theo and Leena left for the Manor.
-Josah saw Eva standing by the doorway, fixed in place.
+Staring at each other for a moment, Theo introduced Leena.
+The two Chroniclers exchanged pleasantries before they headed out to the Manor.
+As Josah turned to the barn, he saw Eva through the opened door, standing motionless with a fixed stare.
 He walked up to her with no plans to offer a hug, but Eva had other ideas.

 Careful not to reveal her wound, Eva dropped her wrap and embraced Josah with her right arm.
 She couldn’t comprehend whatever he whispered to her.
-All Eva could think about was how she had to confront Luka.
+All Eva could think about was how she had to be the one to confront Luka.
 Josah’s life depended on it.